Francisco Rodríguez (Mexican pitcher): Rieleros de Aguascalientes

 On December 9, 2019, Rodríguez was traded to the Rieleros de Aguascalientes, but was released prior to the season, which was later cancelled due to the COVID-19 pandemic, on March 24, 2020.
 On February 11, 2021, Rodríguez re-signed with the Rieleros for the upcoming season.
-After pitching a scoreless inning with Aguascalientes, he was released on June 16, 2021.
+After pitching a scoreless inning with Aguascalientes, he was released on June 16.

 Tecolotes de los Dos Laredos

 On June 20, 2021, Rodríguez signed with the Tecolotes de los Dos Laredos of the Mexican League.
+In 2 games for Dos Laredos, he struggled to an 8.10 ERA with no strikeouts across 3 1/3 innings.
+Rodríguez became a free agent following the season.

 International career

 He was selected Mexico national baseball team at 2009 World Baseball Classic, 2013 World Baseball Classic and 2019 exhibition games against Japan.